 I have two Pyrex 9 x 13 glass baking dishes and I could not live without them.
 Sure, cakes and brownies, but also fruit crisps, cobblers, lasagna, green bean casserole at the holidays, Rice Krispie treats, mac and cheese and other baked pasta dishes, plus anything that needs a serving dish that's both large and deep.

 Pro tip: If you attend potluck parties, get a carrier for your dish that comes with hot and cold packs.
 Just remember if your dish has a plastic lid, don't put it on the dish right after it comes out of the oven.
+This dish is dishwasher safe.
+Forget hand washing, we love an easy cleanup!

 You might think that having a different size of the same pan isn't essential, and more than a few of you are wondering where the heck the round cake pans are on this list.
 I use my 8 x 8 glass pan almost as much as I use the larger ones, and while some of it is just smaller amounts of similar dishes, it's also that I cook different things in it.
 Fudge almost always goes in an 8 x 8 pan, not a larger one.
 Vegetable side dishes that don't need to feed 10 people.
 One or two pieces of fish.

-If you want to mix it up a bit, make your 8 x 8 pan a nonstick metal one instead of glass.
+If you want to mix it up a bit, make your 8 x 8 inch pan a nonstick metal one instead of glass.
 If you like to do cakes, I'd even recommend this pan over a round one, because round cake pans tend not to get used for anything other than round cake.
 Not that there's anything wrong with that, but we're talking essentials here.

 3. The Loaf Pan